Lake Sai Service Poodles

 I had my own very first litter of poodle puppies when I was 14 years old back in Taipei, Taiwan.
 I was fascinated by how smart they are, their curly hair, and amazing sweet and loving temperaments.
-When I received a two-year fellowship award from The University of Illinois at Chicago for my graduated study, I purchased a standard poodle-Pancake the first week.
+When I received a two-year fellowship award from The University of Illinois at Chicago for my graduate study, I purchased a standard poodle-Pancake the first week when I just moved.
 He has been my family and support all these years.

 Pancake came to my artist studio working with me, walking home with me.
-His friendly, loving, and uniquegoofy personality earned a lot of attentions.
+His friendly, loving, and unique goofy personality earned a lot of attentions.
 Pancake saved my life 4 times while I was walking back from school late in the dark, and during our hiking at Appalachian Trail.
 He stopped in front of me, and growled at the strangers who tried to approach me.
-Pancake is the an angel God bestows to me, guards me, love and accompanies me all the years.
+Pancake is the an angel God bestows to me, guards me, loves and accompanies me all the years.

 Now, at the age of 14+, I would like to extend the love and serve he has giving me to others.
 I donated 4 standard poodles to a non profit organiczation Can Do Canines in March, 2017.
 I am delighted to see they are doing great in the program with their host families.
 I will continue this program as long as I am breeding.